-This game is designed specially for helping new classmates to get to better know each other, while playing, in first lessons.
+This game is designed specially for helping new classmates to become more acquianted with each other in first lessons.

 Skills: Writing, Speaking, Listening

 Recommended Age: 18+

 Participants Number: 4-8 players